Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Introduction

-Covert communications have drawn significant interest in recent few years, where researchers have presented the square law limit, i.e., $\mathcal{O}(\sqrt{n})$ bits per $n$ channel uses can be covertly conveyed over the noisy channel between an intended source-destination pair without being detected by an adversary \cite{Bloch2016, Bash2013}.
-In \cite{Kong2021}, the authors investigated a static IRS-assisted covert communication system and optimized the achievable rate for covert transmission.
+Covert communications, a.k.a. low probability of detection (LPD) communications, have recently emerged to address the ever-increasing desire for strong security and privacy in 5G-and-beyond wireless networks and IoT by hiding wireless transmissions \cite{Yan2019b}, and drawn significant interest amongst researchers who have established fundamental limits of the LPD communications by presenting the square law limit, which states that $\mathcal{O}(\sqrt{n})$ bits per $n$ channel uses can be reliably and covertly conveyed over the noisy channel between an intended source-destination pair without being detected by an adversary \cite{Bloch2016, Bash2013}.
+He \textit{et al.} explored covert communications considering distribution of noise uncertainty in a statistical sense \cite{He2017a}.
+Adopting the technique of channel inversion power control via utilizing a full-duplex receiver for covert communications has been examined in \cite{Hu2019}.
+The authors in \cite{Kong2021} investigated a static IRS-assisted covert communication system and optimized the achievable rate for covert transmission.
 The problem of delay-sensitive covert communications over noisy channels with a finite block length has been explored in \cite{Yan2019}.
-Covert communications for UAV-aided data acquisition from multiple ground users were investigated by Zhou \textit{et al.} in terms of improving max-min average covert transmission rate \cite{Zhou2021b}.
-Overall, the research endeavors about covert communication for dynamic UAV-aided systems are still in the stage of infancy \cite{Jiang2021b}, leaving many opportunities for future developments in various practical scenarios.